charlesrdennis/owncloud-test-docs/README.md

 The default is:
 ``https://yourhostIP_or_name.com/owncloud``

-You specify every URL (except the loop-back address, which is white-listed by default) that will used to access your ownCloud server.
+Specify every URL (except the loop-back address, which is white-listed by default), that will be used to access your ownCloud server.
 List the URLs in the ``config.php`` file, under the ``trusted_domains`` setting.
 Users are allowed to log into your ownCloud server only when they point their browsers to a URL that is listed in the `trusted_domains` setting.

 Here is an example of a typical ``trusted_domains`` configuration: